Azure/communication-ui-library/tools/import-transform/README.md

 # Import Transformer

-This tool is used in this repo to rewrite the import and require lines in the build files of the meta package.
+Import Transformer is used in this repo to rewrite the import and require lines in the build files of the `@azure/communication-react` package.

 ## Configuration